Baystation12/Baystation12-Lore/Species/Unathi/Biology.md

 # Unathi Biology

 Unathi are a race of tall, reptilian humanoids that possess both crocodile-like and serpent-like features.
-Their scales are hard and plate- like, save for the softer ones that line the inside of their legs, armpits, and groin.
+Their scales are hard and plate-like, save for the softer ones that line the inside of their legs, armpits, and groin.

 Males stand six to seven feet tall, while females are about a half of a foot shorter on average.
 Females also tend to possess rounder snouts than their male counterparts.
 Both stand on plantigrade legs with clawed feet that make wearing standard shoes painful.